Trentonom0r3/CeLux/README.md

 4. Submit a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL3.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - **FFmpeg:** This project is built on top of the powerful FFmpeg library.